G-Vian/ttHH_SLeptonic_Analyzer_RunIII_C/README.md

 - Before you run the ```submit_job_FH_Trigger.py```, Adjust the variables at the top of the Python script to suit your situation.

 &#9655; To submit condor job:
+A condor job typically requires a submit file, which sets various variables and environment configurations needed for the job, and an execution script that runs on the worker node.

+We use a single Python script to check for the existence of a proxy and to generate the submit file and execution script tailored to each sample.

+After adjusting the user-defined variables at the top of the ```submit_job_FH_Trigger.py``` script, running the script will create a ```condor``` directory in the current location.

+This directory will contain all the necessary files, and the condor job will be submitted automatically.
 ```bash
 python3 submit_job_FH_Trigger.py
 ```